News from Wallace House

 James Wellford, photo editor (formerly Newsweek); A news platform focused on words and experiences of photojournalists

-Fellows were selected by Charles Eisendrath, John Costa (editor-in-chief, Western Communications (OR), and Editor, The (Bend) Bulletin), Rachel Dry (Knight-Wallace Fellow ’13; deputy editor of Outlook, The Washington Post), Ford Fessenden (graphics editor, The New York Times), Kate Linebaugh (reporter, The Wall Street Journal), Bobbi Low (professor, School of Natural Resources and Environment, University of Michigan), Birgit Rieck (assistant director, Knight-Wallace Fellows), Carl Simon (professor, Mathematics and Complex Systems, University of Michigan), and Ellen Soeteber (chair, Advisory Board at the Alfred Friendly Press Fellowships and former editor, St. Louis Post-Dispatch).
+Fellows were selected by Charles Eisendrath, John Costa (editor-in-chief, Western Communications (OR), and Editor, The (Bend, OR) Bulletin), Ford Fessenden (graphics editor, The New York Times), Bobbi Low (professor, School of Natural Resources and Environment, UM), Birgit Rieck (assistant director, Knight-Wallace Fellows), Sarah Robbins (Knight-Wallace Fellow ’12; senior producer, BBC World News America), Carl Simon (professor, Mathematics and Complex Systems, UM), and Ellen Soeteber (chair, Advisory Board at the Alfred Friendly Press Fellowships and former editor, St. Louis Post-Dispatch).

 KWF NEWS TOUR